TylerMcG/Live-CTA-Map/README.md

 **Updated UI:**

-The Bottom Navigation bar toggled between two views: a map view and a webpage view.
-The map view shows a map with all the train routes in color, and optionally displays trains for each route and all train stops with a button press The show trains button loads a fragment on top of the map with a transparent background and has a toggle button for each train line to toggle between add/show and remove/removefor the database listener/UI component.
+The Bottom Navigation bar toggles between two views: a map view and a webpage view.
+The map view shows a map with all the train routes in color, and optionally displays trains for each route and all train stops with a press of a button.
+The show trains button loads a fragment on top of the map with a transparent background and has a toggle button for each train line to toggle between add/show and remove/removefor the database listener/UI component.
 When the button is pressed it toggles between the two states mentioned.
 Show stops button toggle displays all the L train stops from a KML file on the map.
 The Alerts button loads a webview going to the CTA website with alerts for down trains.
 The whole CTA website and links from their page can be accessed through this web view.

 **Updated Server:**